 Improper track is a track that does not allow the rider to pass through it safely or clearly without endangering another rider's ride.
 If a buoy disappears from the water surface, it can be considered as an improper track.
 If the race or heat has been completed from at least 3/4 (conclusive) of its total amount of laps, then the results from the last known passing through the finish are counted, otherwise the race or the heat is repeated.
 In case of qualification, the qualification lap is repeated.
 It is not possible to consider a track improper if the buoy is lying and at least 1/4 of it remains on the water surface.
 If at least 1/4 of the lying buoy does not remain on the water, the buoy is considered as lost and the previous provisions apply.
-It is not possible to consider a track improper if the first lap.
-The track can be declared improper if three successive buoys are without the distinguishing sleeve.
-If the race or heat has been completed from at least 3/4 (conclusive) of its total amount of laps, then the results from the last known passing through the finish are counted, otherwise the race or the heat is repeated.
-In case of qualification, the qualification lap is repeated as lost and the previous provisions apply.
 It is not possible to consider a track improper if the buoy loses the distinguishing sleeve after the first lap.
 The track can be declared improper if three successive buoys are without the distinguishing sleeve.
 If the race or heat has been completed from at least 3/4 (conclusive) of its total amount of laps, then the results from the last known passing through the finish are counted, otherwise the race or the heat is repeated.
 In case of qualification, the qualification lap is repeated.